Get started

 Cons:

-• ~500ms latency for standard TTS-1.
-Above the threshold where voice feels instantaneous.
+• Higher synthesis latency.
+Above the threshold where voice feels instantaneous for realtime use.
 Developers in flow state notice this.

 • No voice cloning.
-13 preset voices limit assistant persona differentiation.
+Preset voices only, limiting assistant persona differentiation.

 • TTS is a commodity feature within a massive platform.
 OpenAI's investment priorities are LLMs and reasoning, not voice synthesis optimization.